ravihara/ravihara.github.io/content/en/posts/java-code-points.md

 2. Extend the abstract class with appropriate entity classes, overriding the methods as required.

 {{< tip title="SAMPLE" >}}
-Checkout the sample Java classes - `Shape.java`, `Circle.java`, `Rectangle.java` under [class-vs-iface](https://github.com/mustertech/java-points/tree/main/class-vs-iface).
+Checkout the sample Java classes - `Shape.java`, `Circle.java`, `Rectangle.java` under
+[class-vs-iface](https://github.com/mustertech/java-points/tree/main/class-vs-iface).
+Here, the 'Circle' and 'Rectangle' classes are of the same kind 'Shape'.
+Hence, they extend the 'Shape' base class.
 {{< /tip >}}

 __Entities of different kind, requiring a common set of behavioural signatures.__